 (Booking service provided by Tiqets.com*, who I am an affiliate of)

-- The tour guide and tour audio use German, but you get a free headset which gives you exactly the same information and entertainment in English (or a number of other languages)
+The Time Travel Tour narration is in German, but you get a free headset which gives you exactly the same narration and information in English (or a number of other languages).

-After your visit, go north for the Graben pedestrianised street that leads to Stephansdom cathedral.
-Or go south to reach Michaelerplatz and the start of the Hofburg palace complex.
+After your visit, walk up the road for the Graben pedestrianised street that leads to Stephansdom cathedral and see the real thing.
+Or go south down the road to reach Michaelerplatz and the start of the Hofburg palace complex.

-Subway: just a short walk from two central stations: Herrengasse (on the U3 line) and Stephansplatz (on the U3 and U1 lines)
+Subway: just a short walk from the central stations Herrengasse (on the U3 line) and Stephansplatz (on the U3 and U1 lines).

 Address: Habsburgergasse 10A, 1010 Vienna | Website